History of USDA nutrition guidelines

 The history of USDA nutrition guidelines includes over 100 years of nutrition advice promulgated by the USDA (United States Department of Agriculture).
 The guidelines have been updated over time, to adopt new scientific findings and new public health marketing techniques.
-The current guidelines are the Dietary Guidelines for Americans 2015–2020. been criticized as not accurately representing scientific information about optimal nutrition, and as being overly influenced by the agricultural industries the USDA promotes.
+The current guidelines are the Dietary Guidelines for Americans 2020–2025.
+The 2015–2020 guidelines were criticized as not accurately representing scientific information about optimal nutrition, and as being overly influenced by the agricultural industries the USDA promotes.

 Earliest guides

 The USDA's first nutrition guidelines were published in 1894 by Dr. Wilbur Olin Atwater as a farmers' bulletin.
 In Atwater's 1904 publication titled Principles of Nutrition and Nutritive Value of Food, he advocated variety, proportionality and moderation; measuring calories; and an efficient, affordable diet that focused on nutrient-rich foods and less fat, sugar and starch.
 This information preceded the discovery of individual vitamins beginning in 1910.

 A new guide in 1916, Food for Young Children by nutritionist Caroline Hunt, categorized foods into milk and meat; cereals; vegetables and fruits; fats and fatty foods; and sugars and sugary foods.
 How to Select Food in 1917 promoted these five food groups to adults, and the guidelines remained in place through the 1920s.
 In 1933, the USDA introduced food plans at four different cost levels in response to the Great Depression.

 In 1941, the first Recommended Dietary Allowances were created, listing specific intakes for calories, protein, iron, calcium, and vitamins A, B1, B2 B3, C and D.